-The Gold League includes the following schools: Goldendale, Highland, Kittitas, Mabton, Riverside Christian, St. Paul’s, Sunnyside Christian, Thorp, Union Gap, and White Swan.
-We offer the following sports for 7th & 8th grade boys and girls: Boys Baseball, Boys and Girls Basketball, Boys and Girls Soccer, Track & Field and Girls Volleyball.
-Some of the sports are in combination with St. Paul’s Cathedral School.
+The Gold League includes the following schools: Goldendale, Highland, Kittitas, Mabton, Riverside Christian, Christ The Teacher (formerly St. Paul’s), Sunnyside Christian, Union Gap, Walter Strom (Cle Elum) and Mount Adams.
+We offer the following sports for 7th & 8th grade boys and girls: Boys Baseball, Boys and Girls Basketball, Boys and Girls Soccer, Track & Field, Girls Volleyball and Boys & Girls Cross Country.
+Some of the sports are in combination with Christ The teacher (formerly St. Paul’s).

 Athletic Director: Mr. Congleton.